 ‘Kashmir & Europe: prolonging Friendship and Solidarity’ Kashmir EU Week , 8-12 September 2014

-The aims of the Kashmir EU Week are three-fold:
+The aims of the Kashmir EU Week were three-fold:

-- To examine the implications of the dispute for global peace and security, and
+- to examine the implications of the dispute for global peace and security

-- To define a role for Europe in promoting a peaceful resolution of the conflict.
+- to define a role for the EU in promoting a peaceful resolution to the conflict.

 The Exhibition celebrated the beauty of Kashmir and the richness of its cultural heritage.
 An innovation this year was the screening of a documentary that shows the plight of the Kashmiri people.